CERT-Polska/mquery/docs/goodyara.md

 }
 ```

-Is looking for a sequence o bytes {11 22 33 44 55}.
+Is looking for a sequence of bytes {11 22 33 44 55}.
 Internally, mquery will
 look for:

 - files containing a trigram {11 22 33}